Silvia M. Dutchevici, MA, LCSW is the founder and President of the Critical Therapy Center.

 Born in Romania, Silvia wanted to help the orphans of her country to ensure a better future for them by joining the Princess Margarita of Romania Foundation, a humanitarian organization working with orphanages through the country, providing technical assistance and educating staff on giving better care.
 Silvia obtained her master’s degree in social work (MSW) from New York University (NYU).
 She is also a graduate of the New School for Social Research with a master’s degree (MA) in psychology and a BA in religious studies and political science from Fordham University.
 She trained at the Bellevue/NYU Survivors of Torture Program, the Parent Child Center of the New York Psychoanalytic Society and the New York Freudian Society.

 Silvia is a member of the National Association of Social Workers, Psychologists for Social Responsibility, and the United Nations Non-Governmental Organization (NGO) Committee on Mental Health.
+She is also a member of Physicians for Human Rights’ Asylum Network, where she conducts psychological evaluations documenting evidence of torture and persecution for survivors fleeing danger in their home countries.
 Silvia has presented at the International Conference on Violence, Abuse and Trauma, the Diversity Challenge Conference in Boston and throughout the years she has lectured at Fordham University and NYU.
 She is a founding board member of Black Women’s Blueprint and was profiled in the 25th edition of Who’s Who of American Women.